How to Help Your Child Settling at Nursery: 6 Strategies

 Practical Strategies to Help Your Child Settle at Nursery

-Addressing the challenges of settling at nursery requires a combination of understanding, patience, and proactive strategies.
-Here are some effective approaches:
+Addressing the challenges of child settling at nursery requires patience, understanding, and a proactive approach.
+Below are some strategies that can make the transition easier:

 1. Consistent Goodbyes